Skip to content

 • There are no suggestions because the search field is empty.

-Understand practical limits and strategies for long Copilot path recordings.
+Understand practical limits and strategies for longer path recording nodes using Robotiq Force Copilot.

 The Path Recording feature in Robotiq’s Copilot allows you to guide the robot by hand to capture complex trajectories.
 This is especially useful in applications like polishing, gluing, sanding, or deburring, where freehand motion provides more flexibility than programming points one by one.